John-TRI1/BugFreeBrigade2/Team Project One/README.md

 ## Project: Leaderboard Tracker

-### Our Leaderboard Tracker allows users to view the names of players who have submitted their scores for  games available in the dropdown menu.
+### Our Leaderboard Tracker is a Flask web app that allows users to:
+- View leaderboards for multiple games.
+- Submit new scores for a selected game.
+- Update or delete existing scores.
+- Search for players by name in a selected game.

 ## Setup Instructions